Blogify/Blogify/README.md

 php artisan vendor:publish
 ```

-By running this command all the assets needed for this package will be places in your public folder.
-A configuration file will be located at ```config/blogify/```
+When you run the command above all the assets needed for this package will be placed in your public folder.
+And a config file will be placed in ```config/blogify/```

 ### Admin user

 The published config file holds data for the admin user, this data will be used while seeding the database.
 Make sure to replace the dummy data with your own information.

 ### Migrations & Seeds

->**Important**: These commands are not ready yet, but they will be released pretty soon.

 To run the migrations & seed your database you have to run the following commands from your terminal: